scottnix/responsive-base-plus/README.md

 If you aren't using Sass, it is recommended to delete the `/scss/` folder.

-For more detailed information, please check my post
+For more detailed information, visit http://scottnix.com/responsive-base-plus/

 Demo
 -------------